 Whilst in Rouen it is well worth booking tickets to see an Opera with Opera de Rouen offering contemporary and classical Opera.

-After a day of sightseeing or perhaps a pre opera treat enjoy some fine traditional French cuisine at La Couronne, Frances oldest inn dating back to 1345, a Norman house that has been lovingly preserved.
-Classic French cuisine beautifully presented in historic surroundings.
+After a day of sightseeing or perhaps a pre-opera treat, enjoy some fine traditional French cuisine at La Couronne, France’s oldest inn dating back to 1345, a Norman house that has been lovingly preserved.
+You’ll be treated to classic French cuisine beautifully presented in historic surroundings.

-A beautiful medieval town that is well documented for its historical importance during the Second World War and home to the largest British cemetery outside of the UK.
-Most of the buried here were killed during the invasion of Normandy.
+Bayeaux is a beautiful medieval town that is well documented for its historical importance during the Second World War and home to the largest British cemetery outside of the UK (most buried here were killed during the invasion of Normandy).
 Bayeux somehow retained many of its historical buildings during the war and was the first liberated city during the great battle.
 Each year a remembrance service is held on the 6th June at the Bayeux cathedral, an impressive gothic architecture and a national monument of France.
 Thought to be the first home to the Bayeux tapestry, a unique 11th century pictorial story of medieval France that is now located at Musee de la Tapisserie de Bayeux.

 Explore the Bayeux charm by exploring its canal paths where you will come across picturesque gardens and parks and enjoy the peace and tranquillity.
 Another of Bayeux charms is its market with a variety of local produce and wares: whether searching for an authentic keep sake or just sampling some of the wonderful cheeses on offer the market is a delight to browse.

-This traditional French village is surrounded by pastures and orchard and is a must visit for cheese lovers and foodies alike.
-Normandy’s famous cheese is named after this quaint French village the story being the recipe was created by a local famer’s wife Marie Harel in 1791 with the help of a priest from Brie whom Marie Harel was harbouring during the French revolution.
-To find out how Camembert is made and more about the area of Pays d’Auge, a visit to The President Farm is highly recommended.
+This traditional French village is surrounded by pastures and orchards and is a must-visit for cheese lovers and foodies alike.
+Normandy’s famous cheese is named after this quaint French village – the story being the recipe was created by a local famer’s wife Marie Harel in 1791 with the help of a priest from Brie whom Marie Harel was harbouring during the French revolution.

 The surrounding areas have many local producers providing gourmet delights such as Calvados and Poire (pear cider a real treat on a summer’s day!) also black pudding from Mortagne au Perche and countless other fresh local delicacies.